Noted Psychiatrist Says Donald Trump’s Recent Erratic Behavior Shows Him In ‘Psychotic-Like State’

 A psychiatrist who sounded one of the first alarms about Donald Trump’s apparently deteriorating mental condition said that the president’s recent string of erratic behavior shows that he has slipped into a “psychotic-like state.”

-Trump also got into a public spat with the prime minister of Denmark after the country shot down Trump’s plans to buy the island of Greenland.
-Apparently angry at the public rebuff, Trump called Prime Minister Mette Frederiksen “nasty” and publicly cancelled his planned visit.
+Trump also got into a public spat with the prime minister of Denmark after the country’s government shot down Trump’s plans to buy the island of Greenland.
+Apparently angry at the public rebuff, Trump called Prime Minister Mette Frederiksen “nasty” and publicly canceled his planned visit.

 In his appearance on MSNBC, Dodes said that Trump has a “fundamental need to be all-powerful and all-loved” and is unable to tolerate any challenges.
 Dodes warned that the more Trump is challenged, the more unhinged he becomes — and potentially more violent.
-Dodes described Trump’s current behavior as a “psychotic-like state.”
+Dodes also described Trump’s current behavior as a “psychotic-like state.”

 “He doesn’t really love anyone except himself,” Dodes said.
 “That’s not a slur, that’s a psychological fact.
 People like him are about him.
 If he’s not useful to him, he stops loving him.
 That’s part of the essential emptiness of Donald Trump.
 He doesn’t have real relationships with people.”

 Dodes was one of the first mental health experts to speak out publicly about what he sees as troubling signs of Donald Trump’s health.
-He has regularly spoken about symptoms that match narcissism, which can cause those afflicted to give in to delusions of their own powers.
+He has regularly spoken about symptoms that match narcissism, which can cause those afflicted to give into delusions of their own powers.

 "The more you press him, the more you see how disorganized and empty he is," Dr. Lance Dodes, a psychiatrist, says of President Trump's public behavior. https://t.co/vmILl1BjFr